jonasmiederer/EKS-Presentation/slides.md

 - Install ALB

 - give a try to kOps : EKS alternative that create production kubernetes cluster with provisioning cloud infrastructure on any provider (AWS GCE DigitalOcean (official), Hetzner OpenStack (Beta), Azure (alpha)

 ---
 transition: slide-left
+---

+## EKS & K8s in the context of the AWS Well-Architected Framework

+- **Operational Excellence**
+  - Perform operations as code: yaml files
+  - Make frequent, small, reversible changes: K8s takes care of updating only the changed components
+  - Anticipate failure: Make services redundant
+- **Security**
+  - Apply security at all layers : Pod Security Admission (PSA) & Pod Security Standards (PSS): Define capabilities, privileges & configurations (SELinux, runAsUser, ...)
+  - Keep people away from data : Mount secrets (Secrets Manager) & parameters (Parameter Store) into EKS pods via AWS Secrets and Configuration Provider (ASCP)
+  - Implement a strong identity foundation : Access to the cluster using IAM principals is enabled by the AWS IAM Authenticator for Kubernetes, which runs on the Amazon EKS control plane.
+The authenticator gets its configuration information from the `aws-auth` ConfigMap
+  - Enable traceability : EKS CloudWatch CloudTrail logs

+---
+transition: slide-left
+---

+- **Reliability**
+  - Automatically recover from failure : kubernetes basic
+  - Scale horizontally to increase aggregate workload availability :
+    - EKS runs control plane across 3 AZ in an AWS Region.
+It automatically manages the availability and scalability of the Kubernetes API servers and the etcd cluster.
+    - Fargate handles provisioning and scaling of the data plane.
+With self-managed nodes the responsibility shifts to the user.
+    - Schedule replicas across nodes
+    - Use EC2 Auto Scaling Groups to create worker nodes

+- **Performance Efficiency**
+  - Democratize advanced technologies : use latest (cheaper) EC2 instances type and k8s will migrate pods to it with ease.
+  - Experiment more often : with K8s Canary deployment is easy

+---
+transition: slide-left
+---

+- **Cost Optimization**
+  - Implement cloud financial management
+  - Analyze and attribute expenditure:
+    - Instance Tagging
+    - Use Kubecost
+  - Fine tune performance vs cost
+    - EC2 node sizing
+    - Evaluate Compute / Networking / Storage Costs
+    - Cluster Autoscaler

+- **Sustainability**
+  - Utilization & scaling capabilities of K8s : adapt provisioning to workload
+  - Choose sustainable AWS regions : co² footprint

+---
+transition: slide-left